srinidhisrinivas/mcl-misalignment-mouselab/README.md

 Code versions:

+* mcl-misaligned-full-2.0 - first batch of full experiment data
-* mcl-misaligned-full-1.0 - hosting of the full experiment
+* mcl-misaligned-full-1.0 - pilot of the updated exclusion criteria
 * mcl-misaligned-full-0.0 - test hosting of full experiment
 * mcl-misaligned-pilot-1.5 - pilot to see whether parts clicked on nodes just
 * mcl-misaligned-pilot-1.0 - collecting data for first pilot of the misalignment experiment